 Simulation in TEE and invasive line placement are additional learning experiences available during your rotation.

 Working alongside surgeons and cardiologists, you will perform:

 During this rotation, you will work closely with faculty certified in advanced perioperative transesophageal echocardiography and learn to integrate vital information available from 2D and 3D TEE technology including speckle tracking and 3D reconstructions of the left ventricle and mitral valve.
 This information can be used to guide procedures and fine-tune perioperative management of patients.

-The Section of Adult Cardiothoracic and Vascular Anesthesia prides itself with having a team of dedicated, highly skilled, and motivated cardiothoracic anesthesiologists with diverse interests and unique talents.
-The section echoes the department’s commitment to the tripartite goal of clinical excellence, high-quality research, and state-of art education and provides anesthesia and echocardiographic services for the full spectrum of cardiac, thoracic, major vascular, and electrophysiological procedures.
+Our team of dedicated and highly skilled cardiothoracic anesthesiologists echo the department’s commitment to the tripartite goal of clinical excellence, high-quality research, and state-of-the-art education.
+We are here to provide anesthesia and echocardiographic services for the full spectrum of cardiac, thoracic, major vascular, and electrophysiological procedures.

-The section has led the research mission of the department by churning out several abstracts and high-quality manuscripts in the past few years.
-Multiple ongoing research projects allow opportunities for residents as well as medical students to participate and learn.
+Our section has led the research mission of the department by consistently producing abstracts accepted to regional, national and international meetings as well as manuscripts accepted to peer-reviewed journals.
+Multiple ongoing research projects will provide ample opportunities to participate and learn.

 user icon Cardiothoracic Section Chief: Ankit Jain, MD

 user icon Critical Care Section Chief: Vaibhav Bora, MD